bugthesystem/Reserveon/README.md

 ## Commands
 ### Run
-:warning: _If ypu want to use docker-compose, you can skip manual steps._
+:warning: _If you want to use docker-compose, you can skip manual steps._

 #### Setup Postgres Database using Docker
 **Run Postgres container**